panastasiadist/Enqueueror/docs/guide/asset-preprocessing.md

 ## Preprocessing JavaScript

-- Create asset files following the required naming conventions and the **`.js.php`** file extension.
+- Create asset files adhering to the necessary naming conventions and use the **`.js.php`** file extension.
-- Implement PHP code which outputs valid JavaScript code.
+- Write PHP code that generates valid JavaScript code.
-- Optionally use **`script`** tags when not within the PHP execution context, to benefit from any CSS features supported by your IDE.
+- If not within the PHP execution context, you may optionally use **`script`** tags to take advantage of any JavaScript features your IDE supports.

 #### Plain JavaScript code without utilizing PHP

 ```javascript
 /* global.js.php */
 console.log('Hello World');
 ```

 #### Plain JavaScript code using `script` tags without utilizing PHP

 ```html
 <script>
     /* global.js.php */